AndreyGS/CMinimalMath/ReadMe.md

 The challenge was to achive the preferable range of correctness on perfoming calculations on double values in the form of sldouble structure.
 And the final results are close enough.

 So, refered (sldouble) type is taking a part in math calculations that only include summing and bitwise operators, to perform multiplication, division and raising number to given power.
-In some cases even substraction was replaced with the summing with complement and 1 addition.
+In some cases even substraction was replaced with the summing with complement and addition of one.

 The Java version have the several other functions implemented.

 Also current implementation is slightly different from that in Java.
 There, raw was implemented as String, and now as an unsigned integral.
 Current change was made because I wished to try something new ^).
 Actually I made on C for testing proposes a few another fully working verions.
 Some of them were with raw as a char \* and one of it is used dynamic memory allocation (at the expense of 10-20% speed).
 But the current version is the most "proper" from my perspective.

-Compilated program is performing test on 3,200,000 multiplications with random numbers and adjusted precision (numbers after decimal point).
-If you wish to compare it with Java - it was upgraded and it now includes the same multiplication test and the same random number generator as it applied here.
-Yes, we can't directly compare this result as of slightly different implementation.
-But I've compared version that was made almost one by one as it present in Java, and may say that with Clang (or GCC) compiler optimization C was faster up to 9-10 times (3.5 times without it).
-Current versions are different in 15 times if no C optimization is performed and up to 26 times with -O3 option (depending on which compiler you prefer) (comparisons are made with multiplication test, with pow method the numbers must be much more different).

 ## How to use